dev0aditya/complaint-management-system/README.md

 # complaint-management-system
-compalint management system developed using mern stack and firebase google auth
+compalint management system developed using mern stack and firebase for google auth